 November is full of autumnal celebrations, falling leaves and changing weather.
-For some regions, snow might already falling and winter wind storms threatening to knock out power.
+For some regions, snow might already be falling and winter windstorms are threatening to knock out power.
 This is the right time of year to keep preparing your home for winter like purchasing snow supplies, testing your generator and keeping the gutters clear of leaves.
 Be sure to keep your home safe this fall by keeping up with your weekend projects and to-dos.

 Inside the home